rynchin/clusterattention/blog_template/blog.md

 4. Cluster states are mixed through a learned low-rank transformation so information flows across clusters without paying a full $C^2$ cost.
 5. Tokens read back a mixed cluster summary using their soft assignments and form a standard linear-attention update.

-For a more detailed mechanism and full code, refer to the Appendix [#TODO link appendix] and [GitHub repo](https://github.com/rynchin/clusterattention/blob/master/variants/ClusterKernelAttention.py).
+For a more detailed mechanism and full code, refer to the Appendix and [GitHub repo](https://github.com/rynchin/clusterattention/blob/master/variants/ClusterKernelAttention.py).

 ### FastCKA variant
 FastCKA implements the same update but reorganizes the algebra so that most operations happen in the reduced rank.
 This removes large intermediate cluster tensors and lowers matmul cost, resulting in an observed 2× training speed improvement while producing the same outputs.